geopjr-forks/heroku-buildpack-tor/README.md

 -----END RSA PRIVATE KEY-----
 ```

-**OBVIOUSLY YOU SHOULD NOT ACTUALLY USE THE EXAMPLE KEYPAIR FROM THE README.** I hope that I don't have to say that.
-Yes, not even for testing.
+**OBVIOUSLY YOU SHOULD NOT ACTUALLY USE THE EXAMPLE KEY FROM THE README.** I hope that I don't have to say that.
+No, not even for testing.

+If you want more control over you .onion address, I recommend checking out [Eschalot](https://github.com/ReclaimYourPrivacy/eschalot).

-## Handling HTTPS on Heroku
+## Handling HTTPS Redirects on Heroku

-**IMPORTANT: If your app is using free Heroku hosting at `your-app-name.herokuapp.com` you cannot use the `web:` dyno in your Procfile without doing extra work.**
+**TL:DR: If your app is using free Heroku hosting at `<app-name>.herokuapp.com` you cannot use the `web` dyno in your Procfile without doing extra work.**

 Apps hosted under `herokuapp.com` are forced to use HTTPS.
 This is normally a good thing, but it breaks our default `torrc`.
 You may remember that HTTP requests use port 80 and HTTPS uses port 443.
 The default `torrc` intentionally does not define a virtual port for port 443, which means any request made using HTTPS will fail.
 While it _is_ possible to configure your app to handle HTTPS requests itself, you will either have to self-sign your own SSL cert (which no browser will trust) or find a certificate authority that accepts .onion domains and pay them a few hundred dollars for the privilege.

-It will be much easier to simply keep your Tor hidden service running on a separate worker dyno (i.e. use anything other than `web:` in your Procfile) but if you absolutely _must_ use a web dyno, you can work around the problem by using a custom `torrc.erb` that listens on nonstandard virtual port (I like 8080).
+It will be much easier to simply keep your Tor hidden service running on a separate worker dyno (i.e. use anything other than `web` in your Procfile) but if you absolutely _must_ use a web dyno, you can work around the problem by using a custom `torrc.erb` that listens on nonstandard virtual port (I like 8080).
 Then your site will be accessible over regular HTTP at `y0uroni0nd0ma1n.onion:8080`.